Neopets: The Trading Card Game

 There are seven different TCG-related avatars, four of which are still available.

-You had to win the real life Return of Dr. Sloth release tournament or score enough points in the staff tourney guessing game.
+Awarded to users who won the real life Return of Dr. Sloth release tournament and to those who scored enough points in the staff tourney guessing game.

 This article was written by: Suzuka